-EIST OF BETT WITO IS Alternative For the purposes of this document, alternative treatment technologies are non-incineration treatment technologies that are used to disinfect infectious health-care waste, while avoiding the technologies formation and release of dioxins.
-Depending on the waste being treated, alternative treatment technologies may also render health-care waste unrecognizable, reduce its volume, eliminate the physical hazards of sharps, decompose pathological or anatomical waste and/or degrade chemotherapeutic waste.
-Bloodborne Infectious agents transmitted through exposure to blood or blood products. pathogens Chemotherapeutic Chemotherapeutic waste is waste, resulting from the treatment of cancer and other diseases, waste that contains chemical agents known to cause cancer, mutations and/or congenital disorders.
+A 1/ / Alternative For the purposes of this document, alternative treatment technologies are non-incineration technologies treatment that are used to disinfect infectious health-care waste, while avoiding the formation and release of dioxins. technologies Depending on the waste being treated, alternative treatment technologies also render health-care waste unrecognizable, reduce its volume, eliminate the physical hazards of sharps, decompose pathological or anatomical waste and/or degrade chemotherapeutic waste.
+Bloodborne Infectious agents transmitted through exposure to blood or blood products. pathogens Chemotherapeutic Chemotherapeutic waste is waste, resulting from the treatment of cancer and other diseases, that contains waste chemical agents known to cause cancer, mutations and/or congenital disorders.
 Dioxins For the purpose of this document, dioxins refer generally to polychlorinated dibenzo-p-dioxins, polychlorinated dibenzo furans and other unintentional POPs discussed in Annex C of the Stockholm Convention.
 Health-care waste Health-care waste includes all the waste generated by health-care establishments, medical research facilities and bio-medical laboratories.
 Infectious waste Infectious waste is waste suspected to contain microorganisms such as bacteria, viruses, parasites or fungi in sufficient concentration or quantity to cause disease in susceptible hosts.
 (Infectious waste is synonymous with bio-medical and bio-hazardous waste.)
-Nosocomial Nosocomial infections, also called "hospital-acquired infections," are infections acquired infections during hospital care that are not present or incubating upon admission.
+Nosocomial Nosocomial infections, also called "hospital-acquired infections," are infections acquired during hospital infections care that are not present or incubating upon admission.